 6. Puck’s Castle, County Dublin

-Much of the history of Puck’s Castle is shrouded in mystery and it is also said to be haunted.
+Much of the history of Puck’s Castle is shrouded in mystery and it is also said to be haunted castle.
 Some say that it was built from sacred stones culled from the nearby Bearna Dhearg (or “ringfort”), but little is really known for certain about the structure today.

 Its name Puck, an English derivative of the Gaelic “púca” or “pooka” meaning ghost or spirit even says a lot about its history.